klkblake/mm/PROTOCOL.md

         u8 name[];
     };

-The ServerHel is sent when the server receives a ClientHel, and the server has accepted the connection.
+The `HelServer` is sent when the server receives a `HelClient`, and the server has accepted the connection.
 Now that the client has access to the other half of the nonce, it can do encryption, and so the session token is encrypted.
 The session token is required to open a data connection later.
 All further communication on this channel is encrypted.
 The name and color specify the saved values for the user's preferences.
 Additionally, the SHA256 of the avatar